You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Hiking time

-With that said, 10-12 hours of hiking a day aren’t too optimal since it’s very easy to burn out during excessively long walks.
+With that said, 10-12 hours of hiking a day isn’t too optimal since it’s very easy to burn out during excessively long walks.
 You may cover a lot of land in those 10-12 hours, but exhaustion may dramatically decrease your productivity the next day.

 Just like things are with hiking speed, you need to pick a good balance of hiking time.
 It needs to be right in the middle where you can cover as many miles as possible without burning out.